candramuhammad/candramuhammad.github.io/README.md

 # candramuhammad.github.io

 Candrasyah Muhammad \\
-PhD student in Theoretical Phyiscs at The Institute for Fundamental Study, Naresuan University
+PhD student in Theoretical Physics at The Institute for Fundamental Study, Naresuan University